Meet Talmage Boston

 Winston Churchill once said, “Words are the only things that last forever.”
 That’s true whether they flow out of a mouth, pen, or computer.
 It’s also true whether they’re used to persuade, enlighten, or entertain.
 When advocating in a courtroom, speaking to an audience, or writing for publication, my goal in all my communications is to abide by Thomas Jefferson’s wisdom: “Never use two words when one will do.”

 My career as a legal advocate has been devoted to handling business disputes for over 40 years.
 An essential requirement for doing what I’ve done as a commercial litigator is being a quick study.
 With that trait in my lawyer toolkit, I’ve handled a wide variety of complex cases.
+In 2019, Talmage received the prestigious Terry Lee Grantham Memorial Award from the Texas Bar Foundation.

 Abraham Lincoln correctly noted the relationship between successful lawyering and speaking in the civic arena when he said: “Public speaking should be practiced and cultivated.
 It is the lawyer’s avenue to the public.
 However able and faithful he may be in other respects, people are slow to bring him business if he cannot make a speech.”
 In recent times, my many years of developing my oratory skills has paid off with the opportunity to speak in front of large audiences at several Prestigious Venues.

 In addition to the nexus between legal advocacy and public speaking, being a trial lawyer necessarily requires skill in asking witnesses the right questions.
 Thus, my vocation has opened up another important avocation for me in the arena of onstage interviewing of public figures and best-selling authors at major forums.
 Most of my interviews since March 2019 can be found on my podcast series “Cross-Examining History”, and they can be accessed by clicking on this link, and found on Spotify, iTunes, and SoundCloud.
-You can see my interview with former Secretary of State James A. Baker III at the George W. Bush Presidential Library by clicking on this link; and what leading figures have said about my onstage interviewing by clicking here
+You can see my interview with former Secretary of State James A. Baker III at the George W. Bush Presidential Library by clicking on this link; and what leading figures have said about my onstage interviewing by clicking here.

 My three main speech topics are...

-• Lincoln, Churchill, and the Power of Words - a lesson on best practices in communication from the two greatest communicators of the last 200 years.
+- Lincoln, Churchill, and the Power of Words - a lesson on best practices in communication from the two greatest communicators of the last 200 years.

-• Lawyers & Presidents: The Tie That Binds—a speech that matches up the Ten Commandments of Presidential Leadership with the legal profession’s disciplinary rules and civility creeds. – For a non-lawyer audience, the title of the speech is “The Ten Commandments of Presidential Leadership”.
+- Lawyers & Presidents: The Tie That Binds—a speech that matches up the Ten Commandments of Presidential Leadership with the legal profession’s disciplinary rules and civility creeds. – For a non-lawyer audience, the title of the speech is “The Ten Commandments of Presidential Leadership”.

-• A Lesson on Civil Discourse from Harper Lee - a speech that explains why Atticus Finch should still be regarded as the ultimate role model for the legal profession, regardless of the change in his image between To Kill a Mockingbird and Go Set a Watchman.
+A Lesson on Civil Discourse from Harper Lee - a speech that explains why Atticus Finch should still be regarded as the ultimate role model for the legal profession, regardless of the change in his image between To Kill a Mockingbird and Go Set a Watchman.
 For a non-lawyer audience, you can describe the speech as “a speech that explains why Atticus Finch should still be regarded as a hero and role model for all professionals, regardless of the change in his image between To Kill a Mockingbird and Go Set a Watchman.

 The final connection between my vocation and my avocations is writing for publication.
 After I’d been a lawyer for 12 years, I decided to start writing for publication in hopes of putting my work product in front of larger crowds.
 So for the last 30 years, writing for publication has become an increasingly important part of my leisure time.
 Pulitzer Prize-winning historian David McCullough said it best about the nature of the writing process: “Writing is thinking.
 To write well is to think clearly.
 That’s why it’s so hard.”
 My four books have received a fair amount of critical acclaim and been about my three favorite areas of history: baseball, law, and American presidents.
 (Cross-Examining History, 1939, Baseball and the Baby Boomers, and Raising the Bar).
 Harry S. Truman said it best as to why history will always captivate the human spirit: “The only new thing in the world is the history you don’t know.”

 Since 1991, my Op-Ed essays and book reviews in newspapers and magazines have given me the chance to organize and express my thoughts about current events and important books to a large audience.
 I have found that staying in a steady mode of synthesizing my thoughts and then expressing them on paper in an orderly fashion is a very rewarding exercise.
 Click Here to view my most recent articles from the Dallas Morning News, Dallas Business Journal, Texas Bar Journal, New York Times and Washington Independent Review of Books.
+Dallas Morning News - Baby boomers are delaying retirement, and it’s not just because of finances - It’s time to require senior citizen presidential candidates to undergo complete physicals - Talmage Boston: How Jackie Robinson went from workplace integrator to civil rights hero - Talmage Boston: Ten-commandments for America’s next commander-in-chief - Washington and Eisenhower warned their successors against partisanship Texas Bar Journal - Presidential Leadership and Legal Professionalism: The Ties That Bind - Part Two - Presidential Leadership and Legal Professionalism: The Ties That Bind - Part One - The Power of Words: Best Practices in Communication for Lawyers, Courtesy of Winston Churchill - The Consummate Dealmaker: Best Practices in Negotiation for Lawyers, Courtesy of Henry Kissinger - Capacity for Courage The New York Times - Nicholas A. Basbanes’ Cross of Snow ably captures the genius of Henry Wadsworth Longfellow - A look at Barry Gewen’s superlative The Inevitability of Tragedy: Henry Kissinger and His World Talmage has averaged 12 reviews a year for the WIROB over the last 3 years.

 To close the circle, I’ll cite this observation by William A. Rusher (a lawyer who became the first publisher of The National Review, and a commentator on Good Morning America) that’s been on the wall of my office for many years: